Strobesstrobes

 What should be on an API penetration testing checklist?

 At minimum: endpoint discovery and inventory, authentication tests (JWT and token handling), authorization tests for BOLA and BFLA across multiple accounts, input and injection tests including mass assignment, business-logic tampering, and rate-limit checks.
-Each item should map to an OWASP API Security Top 10 (2023) category.
+Each item should map to an OWASP API Security Top 10 (2023) category and carry a config-level fix.

 How many accounts do you need for an API pentest?

-At least two accounts of the same role to test BOLA, and ideally accounts of different privilege levels to test BFLA.
-Without a second principal you cannot prove that one user can access another user's objects or functions, which are the highest-impact findings.
+At least two accounts of the same role to test BOLA, and ideally accounts at different privilege levels to test BFLA.
+Without a second principal you cannot prove that one user reaches another user's objects or functions, which are the highest-impact findings.
+More roles means more coverage of the authorization matrix.

 What is the difference between BOLA and BFLA?

 BOLA (API1) is about data: a user reaching another user's object by changing an ID.
-BFLA (API5) is about functionality: a low-privilege user invoking an admin or elevated function they should not have access to.
-Both are authorization failures, but at different levels.
+BFLA (API5) is about functionality: a low-privilege user invoking an admin or elevated function.
+Both are authorization failures, just at different levels, and a good checklist tests both directions explicitly.

 How do you test JWT security in an API?

-Test whether the server accepts alg:none, whether it verifies the signature at all, whether the kid header can be manipulated for key confusion, and whether a weak HMAC secret can be cracked with hashcat (mode 16500).
-Also check expiry, reuse, and whether claims like user_id or role can be tampered with.
+Test whether the server accepts alg:none, whether it verifies the signature at all (flip a byte and look for 200), whether the kid header can be manipulated for key confusion, and whether a weak HMAC secret cracks with hashcat mode 16500.
+Also check expiry, reuse across services, and whether claims like user_id or role can be tampered with.

 How do you find hidden API endpoints?

-Combine spec diffing (compare documented endpoints to live traffic), proxy capture from web and mobile clients, and route brute-forcing with ffuf or Kiterunner against API-specific wordlists.
-Always probe for older versions like /api/v1/ and exposed docs such as /swagger.json and /openapi.json.
+Combine spec diffing (documented endpoints versus live traffic), proxy capture from web and mobile clients, and route brute-forcing with ffuf or Kiterunner against API-specific wordlists using the correct HTTP method.
+Always probe older versions like /api/v1/ and exposed docs such as /swagger.json and /openapi.json.

 Sources and references